3 Key Steps to Prevent Razor Burn, Razor Bumps, & Ingrown Hairs and Start Enjoying Shaving - PinkWoolf

 1. The shaving soaps are mostly made with natural ingredients that don’t irritate your skin.

-Wash your face with cold water after the shave and apply a non-alcohol aftershave
+Wash your face with cold water after the shave and apply a non-alcohol aftershave.

 Cold Water After Shaving Helps Close Pores